MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts-architecture.md

 ## Microsoft Entra passwords

 When you back up passwords to Microsoft Entra ID, managed local account passwords are stored on the Microsoft Entra device object.
 Windows LAPS authenticates to Microsoft Entra ID by using the device identity of the managed device.
-Data that's stored in Microsoft Entra ID is highly secure, but for extra protection, the password is further encrypted before it's persisted.
+Data stored in Microsoft Entra ID is highly secure, but for extra protection, the password is further encrypted before being persisted.
 This extra encryption layer is removed before the password is returned to authorized clients.

 By default, only members of the Global Administrator, Cloud Device Administrator, and Intune Administrator roles can retrieve the clear-text password.